 Lose Your Dreams and You Will Lose Your Mind

 Among the greatest things that I learned was that I was always destined to be a writer.
-I mean, I knew that, a long time ago, but over the course of a couple of decades while pursuing a career path that wasn’t meant for me, as well as the inception of motherhood, my fate, my destiny, my childhood dream was forgotten.
-And you know what the Rolling Stones say in one of my all-time favorite songs (Ruby Tuesday):
+I mean, I knew that, a long time ago, but over the course of a couple of decades while pursuing a career path that wasn’t meant for me, as well as the inception of motherhood, I had forgotten my fate, my destiny, my childhood dream.
+And you know what the Rolling Stones say in one of my all-time favorite songs:

 “Lose your dreams and you will lose your mind.”

-Well I am reclaiming my dreams in 1) the form of a creative non-fiction book — the kind of writing I always dreamed of doing — a departure from my nutrition research and scientific writing, its a personal account of how I overcame the disease by facing my stressors head on, and some of the surprising discoveries I found out about myself and my past along the way; and 2) poetry.
-Today I submitted four poems that I wrote recently to a poetry magazine, for the first time in my life.
-I’ve been writing poetry since the 5th grade.
+Well I am reclaiming my dreams in 1) the form of a creative non-fiction book — the kind of writing I’ve always dreamed of doing.
+A departure from my nutrition research and scientific writing, its a personal account of how I overcame the disease by facing my stressors head on, and some of the surprising discoveries I found out about myself and my past along the way; and 2) poetry.
+Today I submitted four poems to poetry magazines.
+I’ve been writing poetry since the 5th grade, but this was the first time I’d ever submitted anything.
 I am now almost 45.
 Its about time to believe in my ability to write and take the next step toward accomplishing my dreams!

 Thoughts?